AnalytixWare/ShinySky/README.md

 Put some valid HTML in HTMLtext.
 Here you can specify the style you want using the styleclass parameter.
 The possible styles are "primary", "info", "success", "warning", "danger", "inverse", "link", ""

+##Events Buttons

+_eventsButton(inputId, label, events = c("dblclick"))_

+This button will invalidate (dirty) upon the events.
+The event does not have to be a "click", in fact the default is dblclick.
+You can specify multiple events.
+For a list of event types See: http://api.jquery.com/category/events/mouse-events/

 # Example